 Our Principal, Mrs. Kristin Waddell

-This is Mrs. Waddell’s third year at Whitmore-Bolles Elementary.
-Please click on the following link to read about Mrs. Waddell’s Vision for our school and to discover her belief statement: Learning is a celebration!
+Please click on the following link to read more about her vision for our school and to discover her belief statement: Learning is a celebration!

 “The history of Whitmore-Bolles begins in 1919 with the division of the lands east of Monroe and south of Outer Drive.
 With the large growth in the community, a need for housing and schools was in demand.
 Laura Whitmore Bolles donated 3 acres of land behind the Whitmore family home, with an additional 6 acres of land purchased in 1925 by the Board of Dearborn School District #7.
 Dearborn architect, Harry Vicary was chosen to assist the firm of George D. Mason and Company as designers.
 The school officially opened in September of 1927, with a teaching staff of 4 and an enrollment of 98 students.
 Dedication of the school was held in honor of the Bolles family on May 14, 1928, as this was the date of birth of Laura’s mother and her own wedding anniversary.